 However, they also say that you should do a risk assessment every time you bring in new procedures, equipment, or substances into the workplace as they may create new hazards.
 It could also be worth carrying out a risk assessment if there’s high staff turnover to check that all existing employees are aware of the Health & Safety measures you have in place, and if there have been any concerning changes such as a rise in absences relating to a problem in the workplace.

-How often should I review my risk assessments?
+How often should risk assessments be reviewed?

-- A change in the number of staff
+- A change in the number of staff you employ

 - Changes in the equipment or procedures